-The ABA Section of Litigation recognized Becerra's impact in a recently published article.
+The ABA Section of Litigation recognized Becerra's impact.
 Several section members understood that the decision raised grave concerns about the overall constitutionality of ABA Model Rule 8.4(g):

 Model Rule 8.4(g) "is intended to combat discrimination and harassment and to ensure equal treatment under the law," notes Cassandra Burke Robertson, Cleveland, OH, chair of the Appellate Litigation Subcommittee of the Section's Civil Rights Litigation Committee.
-While it serves important goals, "the biggest question about Rule 8.4(g) has been whether it unconstitutionally infringes on lawyers' speech rights-and after the Court's decision in Becerra, it increasingly looks like the answer is yes," Robertson concludes.85
+While it serves important goals, "the biggest question about Rule 8.4(g) has been whether it unconstitutionally infringes on lawyers' speech rights-and after the Court's decision in Becerra, it increasingly looks like the answer is yes," Robertson concludes.
+106